vollnhals/dependent-fields-rails/README.md

 ------------

 1. Add `gem 'dependent-fields-rails'` to your Gemfile.
-1. Run `bundle install`.
+2. Run `bundle install`.
-1. Add `//= require dependent-fields` to your Javascript manifest file (usually found at `app/assets/javascripts/application.js`).
+3. Add `//= require dependent-fields` to your Javascript manifest file (usually found at `app/assets/javascripts/application.js`).
-1. Bind events, for example with jquery:
+4.1 Bind events, for example with jquery:

+        $(document).ready(function() {
+            DependentFields.bind();
+        });

+4.2 If your application has Turbolinks enabled you will need to use the jQuery below instead to bind the events:

         $(document).on('ready page:load', function() {
             DependentFields.bind();
         });

-1. Restart your server and everything should be set up.
+5. Restart your server and everything should be set up.
 See Usage below on how to declare your dependent fields in views.

 Dependencies